ErikAnpin/crystal12/README.md

 This is a mod of the [**Pokémon Crystal**](https://github.com/pret/pokecrystal) disassembly.

 ### TODO
+- Test status stat drops again
+- Nightmare TM can be swapped
 - Add more birds to water routes, adjust encounter rate per size
 - fix aerodactyl room flash bug
 - Check if hardcoded quick claw and kings rock effects need to be removed